Risto-Stevcev/pysokoban/README.rst

 PySobokan 1.0
 =============

-A highly customizable sokoban implementation using Python's tkinter.
+| A highly customizable sokoban implementation using Python's tkinter.
+| View the package in the PyPI repository_ for documentation and an easy Win32 installation.

 Requirements
 ============